The relationship between past and

 invention was undoubtedly the cylinder seal, invented and introduced perhaps

 some time during the Middle Uruk period.
-In addition
+In addition to its technological

 Being endowed with the capacity to